OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/workflow.md

 In this case testing will occur in the operational environment.
 4. Tag involved repositories with the software version to facilitate accessing files for a specific version later (for example use `git tag -a StateMod_15.00.14`).
-5. Publish the installer, such as on OWF or CDSS website.
+5. Publish the installer on CDSS website.
 Ideally users will be able to download different versions of the software installer and view release notes that correspond to the versions.